NIU1749620/NIU1749620/README.md

 - 👀 I’m interested in kkkkkkkkkkkkkkkkkkkkkkkkk
 - 🌱 I’m currently learning nothing
 - 💞️ I’m looking to collaborate on metal
-- 📫 How to reach me imposible
+- 📫 How to reach me: imposible
 - 😄 Pronouns: none
 - ⚡ Fun fact: none